Updated: Dec 15, 2020

 Walk on the treadmill barefoot forwards and backward. (beware many gyms might frown upon this due to a so-called liability issue).
 Better yet, take a walk on the beach or grass.

-Specifically, get your big toe (1st MTP) stronger and more dexterous by practicing push-offs while walking and big toe pressing while lifting the other toes up.
+Specifically, get your big toe (1st MTP) stronger and more dexterous by practicing push-offs while walking and big toe pressing while lifting the other toes.

 Buy a pair of good minimalist shoes and do short runs or hikes (less than 1 mile) with them.
-Try to walk on uneven surfaces and rough terrain as much as you can to build the musculature of the foot.
+Try to walk on uneven surfaces and rough terrain as much as you can to build the foot's musculature.

-Purchase a toe separator like yoga toes in order to increase the flexibility of your toes and regain some lost alignment.
+Purchase a toe separator like yoga toes to increase your toes' flexibility and regain some lost alignment.

 Get your gluteals (butt muscles) and deep core musculature firing again.
 These muscles play an integral role in proper running and odds are yours aren’t working properly.
 Sitting most of the day shortens your hamstrings, weakens your core, and turns off your gluteal muscles.